carvel-dev/carvel/site/content/kapp/docs/latest/apply-ordering.md

 - `kapp.k14s.io/change-rule: "upsert after upserting apps.big.co/db-migrations"`
 - `kapp.k14s.io/change-rule: "delete before upserting apps.big.co/service"`

+As of v0.41.0+, kapp provides change group placeholders, which can be used in change-group and change-rule annotation values and are later replaced by values from the resource manifest of the resource they are associated with.
+For example:

+- `kapp.k14s.io/change-group: apps.co/db-migrations-{name}` - Here `{name}` would later be replaced by the name of the resource.
+- `kapp.k14s.io/change-rule: upsert after upserting apps.co/namespaces-{namespace}` - Here `{namespace}` would later be replaced by the namespace of the resource.

+kapp provides the following placeholders:

+- `{api-group}` - apiGroup
+- `{kind}` - kind
+- `{name}` - name
+- `{namespace}` - namespace
+- `{crd-kind}` - spec.names.kind (available for CRDs only)
+- `{crd-group}` - spec.group (available for CRDs only)

+These placeholders can also be used in changeGroupBindings and changeRuleBindings.
+By default, they are used for CRDs, CRs, namespaces and namespaced resources.
+Due to this, CRs now wait for their respective CRDs only and namespaced resources now wait for their respective namespaces only.

 ## Example

 Following example shows how to run `job/migrations`, start and wait for `deployment/app`, and finally `job/app-health-check`.